benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

 #1-3  year
 #2-3 surgery and age
 ```
-Based on the results of the full weibull model and the significance of the covariates effect, we explore a Weibull model with only Age variable for transition 1 --> 2, Year variable for transition 1 -->3 and both Surgery and Age covariates for transition 2 -->3
+Based on the results of the full Weibull model and the significance of the effect of the covariates, we explore a Weibull model with only Age variable for transition 1 --> 2, Year variable for transition 1 -->3 and both Surgery and Age covariates for transition 2 -->3

 ```r